OSInside/kiwi/doc/source/image_description/elements.rst

   distribution will just open an interactive dialog asking for the credentials at boot time !

+luks_version="luks|luks2":
+  Specify which `LUKS` version should be used.
+If not set and by default `luks` is used.
+The specification of the `LUKS` version allows using a different set of `luksformat` options.
+To investigate the differences between the two please consult the `cryptsetup` manual page.

 target_blocksize="number":
   Specifies the image blocksize in bytes which has to match the logical blocksize of the target storage device.
 By default 512